4ml

 conda create --name ENVNAME --file requirements.txt

-If something goes wrong and you need to start over:
+If something goes wrong and you need a clean slate:

 cd ~